dadav/tanka-infra/README.md

 - Kubernetes Dashboard: To get an overview of our clusters
 - ArgoCD: To deploy our stuff automatically from our git repo
 - Kyverno: To enforce some policies
-- Starboard: To scan and audit our cluster for security issues.
+- Trivy: To scan and audit our cluster for security issues.
+- Prometheus + Grafana: To get some graphs

 For every app we'll need to check the installation method and abstract these into some handy jsonnet library.